Follow the step by step process or choose what situation that best describes you:

 Credential Assembly Service

 The LSAC’s Credential Assembly Service (CAS) is a handy and necessary tool when applying to any ABA-approved law school.
 This service helps you to gather all transcripts from undergraduate and graduate institutions you have attended thus far, as well as gathering recommendation letters and online evaluations of your character and work.
 The CAS also takes care of applying to the ABA-approved law schools of your choice.
-The LSAC charges $195 for usage of the CAS.
+The LSAC charges $195 for the usage of the CAS.

 ABA-Accredited Law Schools in Kentucky